Soussan DAS Computer Consultants

 7/2008 - Anatomy of a Botnet.
 I sent in a story to Windows IT Pro, which was turned into an article you can read here.
 What got published was very high level and lacked the technical meat you would need to recognize or repair such a problem in your organization.

 Here is my version of the identifying and cleaning a botnet article giving all the details and steps taken.
-It is an early draft, subject to change!
+It is a draft, something I just threw together one day.
+I hope it helps you!

 3/2008 - Here is a how-to on getting Server 2003 installed on a non-server system board.